FAQ - Product specific

 When your Ochtodes turned red /orange or white it is, unfortunately, a sign that it got too much stress and that it is dying off.
 Often this is a sign that the water parameters are not good for it or it was too long in transit.
 Please remove the parts of the algae which changed to those colours from your tank, as it won't, unfortunately, recover from this.
 Parts which still look brown/purple/blue are good and will grow on with the fitting water and light conditions.

-If you have any further questions let me know.
+We hope this helps and when you have any further questions please let us know.